GalAngel15/Magic_Login_Android/README.md

 - SensorManager
 - AudioManager
 - MediaRecorder
-- AudioRecord
 - Google ML Kit (Face Detection)
-- FusedLocationProviderClient (optional)
 - Activity Result APIs (modern permissions handling)
-- Material Design components
+- Material Design Components

 ---

-## 🛠️ How to run
+## 🛠️ How to Run

 1. Clone the repository
 2. Open in Android Studio
-3. Run on a real Android device (not emulator – sensors required)
+3. Run on a real Android device (sensors required)
 4. Grant microphone and camera permissions
 5. Try to unlock by meeting all 7 conditions!